Valaa-Technologies/valaa-vault/docs/AUTH-AUTH-ARCH.md

 - Is JWS?
 JWE? plain JSON, after all it gets encrypted anyway
 - TODO(describe fields)

-#### 1.5.3.1 vapp-worker chronicles an initial session partition client command
+#### 1.5.3.1 vapp-worker chronicles an initial session chronicle client command

-The chronicled command contains the unencrypted access token (somehow), is targeted to the session partition with log.index equal to 1 (log.index 0 event is chronicled by the vid-server) and is signed using the session-guard private key.
+The chronicled command contains the unencrypted access token (somehow), is targeted to the session chronicle with log.index equal to 1 (log.index 0 event is chronicled by the vid-server) and is signed using the session-guard private key.